 Amerant Bank is also a leader in offering financial services to customers who speak Spanish.
 Its website translates completely for full accessibility, and there are customer service options for Spanish speakers.

 Amerant Bank FAQNow that you know more about Amerant's products and services, here are answers to some of the bank's frequently asked questions.

 - Is Amerant Bank safe?

 - Yes.
-Amerant Bank has been in business for 41 years and has more than 800 employees.
+Amerant Bank has been in business for 43 years and has about 800 employees.
 All deposits are federally insured by the Federal Deposit Insurance Corp. up to $250,000.

 - Does Amerant Bank have Zelle?

 - Yes.
 Customers may access Zelle by logging into online or mobile banking and selecting "Send money with Zelle" from the Transfers and Payments menu.

 - How many locations does Amerant Bank have?